S&P 500, Dow climb for third day and close at records

-(Reuters) - The S&P 500 and the Dow rose on Friday to close at record highs, posting a third straight weekly rise partly on lift from growth stocks, with a late-day rally building gains ahead of quarterly earnings season next week.”
+(Reuters) -The S&P 500 and the Dow rose on Friday to close at record highs, posting a third straight weekly rise partly on a lift from growth stocks, with a late-day rally building gains ahead of quarterly earnings season next week.

 Growth names have found their footing over the past two weeks after being outperformed by value stocks for most of the year.
 A pullback in the 10-year U.S. Treasury yield from a 14-month high hit in late March encouraged buying in growth.